 The important thing about Instagram is to be visually consistent in color and content.
 Make sure your photos are of a similar color scheme and composition, and consider investing in good camera equipment and learning Photoshop for photo editing.

-Let your captions reflect your writing style and think about how your audience will interact with your Instagram content.
+Let your captions reflect your writing style and think about how your potential readers will interact with your Instagram content.

 How to Post

 It's best to post daily or at least five times a week on Instagram.
 Since the feed is linear, this will maximize your chances of being seen by your followers.
 Posting updates as reels or stories seems to help too.

 Hashtags are important on Instagram.
 Tag your pictures with tags that are linked to trends relevant to your content.

 Do not be greedy and overuse tags.
 Look at the accounts you like and want to emulate and see what kind of tags they're using for reference.

 Research other traditionally published authors, indie-authors, and bookstagrammers who regularly post about books to see what kind of social media content users enjoy.

 Pinterest also emphasizes images, but unlike Instagram, which does not allow links in posts, every Pinterest post is a link.
 It's a way to organize bookmarked pages visually.

 Pinterest is a unique one and there's a trick to it.
 Did you know that the site categorizes pins based on other pins they're collected with?
 A pin that's always collected on boards full of recipes is probably a recipe.
 A pin usually collected on boards with oil paintings is probably related to oil painting.

 So if you have a piece of writing you'd like to get pushed to people with similar interests, create a board, pin your piece along with a few dozen other similar pieces, and your pin will be pushed to people interested in your type of writing.